ojz/skel/README.md

 ## Todo

-* Support for casing would be nice (lower, UPPER, Capital, CamelCase, lowerCamel)
+* allow source to be a file